 In Equation (1), i, c, and w stand for individual, cell, and wave, respectively.
 Y is the Euro-D score.
 POST is a dummy indicator for 2015.
 We isolate the effect of pension reforms by including fixed effects at the cell level (βc).
 Singleton cells are removed from our sample (12 observations).
-The coefficient of interest is γ, which represents the difference-in-differences effect of a 1-year increase in work horizon on depression.
-Xicw represents a vector of additional individual-level variables, including respondents’ gender, residual work horizon, number of children and grandchildren, years of full-time education, household income (in logs), perceived general health level on a 5-point Likert scale, number of chronic diseases, job quality indices, and binary indicators for living as a couple, having life insurance and having savings, as well as fixed effects for the industry of employment. εicw is an error term.
-We cluster standard errors at the level of the cell.
+The coefficient of interest is γ, which represents the difference-in-differences effect of a 1-year increase in work horizon on mental health.
+Xicw represents a vector of individual-level control variables, including respondents’ gender, residual work horizon, number of children and grandchildren, years of full-time education, household income (in log), perceived general health level on a 5-point Likert scale, number of chronic diseases, job quality indices, and binary indicators for living as a couple, having life insurance and having savings, as well as fixed effects for the industry of employment. εicw is an error term.
+Standard errors are clustered at the cell level.

 To explore the effects of reforms on depression based on different working conditions, we run a series of models on reduced samples.
 Specifically, we focus on each of the six job quality indices by splitting our sample into two groups - those above and below the median of each respective index.